-The final PACT Salon of 2017 presents a night of performance, theatre and art curated by Bjorn Stewart and Cope Street Collective.
+The final PACT Salon of 2017 presents a night of performance, theatre and art curated by Cope Street Collective.
 Tickets $10 online/$15 on the door.

-“I always had a soft spot for the trouble makers, the misunderstood, the kid that everyone thought wouldn’t make it” – Teachers of Queensland.
-An Education Queensland poster used this year to stereotype Indigenous children as a prop to be rescued by the ‘white-saviour’.
-Cope ST figured our best response to this racial propaganda would be to explore that very stereotype; if they want a trouble-maker so bad, then they’ll get one.
-So, Cope ST would like to introduce the curated night of, ‘BAD: The trouble-makers, misunderstood, the kid that everyone thought wouldn’t make it’.
+'“I always had a soft spot for the trouble makers, the misunderstood, the kid that everyone thought wouldn’t make it” – Teachers of Queensland.
+This is a quote from an Education Queensland poster used this year to stereotype Indigenous children as a prop to be rescued by the ‘white-saviour’.
+Cope ST figured that our best response to this racial propaganda would be to explore that very stereotype.
+If they want a troublemaker so bad, then they’ll get one.
+So, Cope ST would like to introduce the curated night of, ‘BAD: The troublemakers, misunderstood, the kid that everyone thought wouldn’t make it’.
 Bjorn Stewart, Curator

 Come along as PACT becomes a Pleasure Island for the forgotten, fringe-dwelling and outcasts.
 Live acts, music and dance showing the base of human desire, struggles and survival.